usf-cs272-spring2023/usf-cs272-spring2023.github.io/_databases/database-accounts.md

 Everyone has been assigned a database account on our lab MySQL/MariaDB database server.

-The database accounts are in the form `user###` where `###` is a number between `010` and `050`.
+The database accounts are in the form `user###` where `###` is a number between `001` and `100`.
 The database for that account is the same as the username.

-See which database account you have been assigned on the [Database Accounts]({{ site.data.info.links.canvas.link }}/pages/database-accounts) Canvas page.
+See which database account you have been assigned on the [Database Accounts]({{ site.data.info.links.canvas.href }}/pages/database-accounts) Canvas page.
 Your initial password will be your USF username. **Make sure to change your password after logging in for the first time.**

 ### Connecting to Database

-First, log into one of the CS lab computers.
-See the [Using CS Lab Computers](/guides/general/using-cs-lab-computers.html) guide for details.
+First, log into one of the CS vlab computers.
+See the [Using CS vLab Computers](/resources/databases/using-cs-lab-computers.html) guide for details.

-Then, you will need to run the `mysql` command to connect to the SQL database on campus.
+Then, you will need to run the `mysql` command to connect to the database.
 The command looks like:

 <input type="text" class="input is-expanded is-family-code" value="mysql -h sql.cs.usfca.edu -u user### -D user### -p"/>

-*Hint: You can edit the command above to use your `user###` database account and then copy/paste.*
+**Hint:** You can edit the text above to replace `user###` with your database account before copying/pasting the command.
+{: .notification .is-success }

 Here is what each part means:

-  - The `mysql` part runs the MySQL command-line tool.
+  - The `mysql` part runs the MySQL client command-line tool.

   - The `-h sql.cs.usfca.edu` specifies the hostname of our database server.
-You can actually type `-h sql` and the `cs.usfca.edu` part will be assumed since you are on the CS lab network.
+You can actually type `-h sql` and the `cs.usfca.edu` part will be assumed when you are on the CS lab network.

   - The `-u user###` part will specify the database account username.
 This is **different** from your CS or USF usernames.
 See the [Database Accounts]({{ site.data.info.links.canvas.link }}/pages/database-accounts) page for your assigned database account and replace `user###` with your database username.